Behind the scenes: Woodland management during the winter months

 Managing the Forest in winter

-Tree safety maintenance/management
+Tree safety maintenance and management

 Winter is the ideal time for felling and pruning because trees enter a dormancy period, so will retain their energy even if limbs are removed (promoting growth in spring).
 Furthermore, winter is outside of the main bird nesting season and reduced leaf cover improves ease of access, visibility, and the processing of material (creating brash habitat piles, deadwood hedges and log stacks).